EternityForest/AnyoneCanDoIt/README.md

 "Being more careful" isn't really doing something different unless you have a concrete plan.
 Will you work slower?
 Will you double and triple check things in different ways?
-If not, then what stops "Being careful" from being empty words?
+If not, then what stops "being careful" from being empty words?

 Being careful is often a loaded phrase, implying that you were not being careful at all when the mistake was made.